 “I want to develop a sub-brand for this new product launch.”

 The word ‘brand’ has become synonymous with ‘identity.'
-In reality, these are two separate things.
+In reality, a brand and its identity are two separate things.

 A Brand Is: